Mikroservices/Users/README.md

 ## Getting started

-First you need to have Swift installed on your computer.
-Run following commands:
+First you need to have [Swift](https://swift.org) installed on your computer.
+Next you should run following commands:

 ```bash
 $ git clone https://github.com/Mikroservices/Users.git